-- If a safety event of interest occurs in the individual's pre-vaccination control interval and there are no other diagnosis codes for the same safety event of interest in the clean window (e.g., 1-year prior to that date), the safety event of interest should be assigned to the pre-vaccination control interval. - o If a safety event of interest occurs in the pre-vaccination control interval but another diagnosis code for the same safety event of interest is identified during the risk interval, then the safety event of interest will not be assigned to the risk interval and will only be assigned to the pre-vaccination control interval as it will have occurred in the required clean window preceding the risk interval.
-However, if an outpatient safety event of interest occurs in the clean window and an inpatient occurrence for the same type of safety event of interest occurs in the risk interval, the inpatient occurrence will be counted in order to capture event exacerbation. - If a safety event of interest occurs in the risk interval and there are no other diagnoses for the same safety event of interest in the clean window (e.g., one-year prior to this date), which also includes the pre-vaccination control interval, then the safety event of interest will be assigned to the risk interval. - The same approach will be applied for the post-vaccination control intervals.

-- The risk intervals for outcome evaluation for the active comparators who received seasonal influenza vaccination will be the same as for the individuals who received Pfizer-BioNTech COVID-19 vaccine. - However, it is possible that some safety events of interest do not have a precise time interval from which to evaluate risk, for example if biological plausibility is unknown or the diagnostic time window is more delayed than anticipated.
+- If a safety event of interest occurs in the individual's risk interval and there are no other diagnosis codes for the same safety event of interest in the clean window (e.g., 1-year prior to vaccination date), the safety event of interest should be assigned to the risk interval. - However, if an outpatient safety event of interest occurs in the clean window and an inpatient occurrence for the same type of safety event of interest occurs in the risk interval, the inpatient occurrence will be counted in order to capture event exacerbation. - If a safety event of interest occurs in the risk interval and another diagnosis code for the same safety event of interest is identified during the postvaccination control interval, then the safety event of interest will only be assigned to the risk interval - o If a safety event of interest occurs in the post-vaccination control interval and there are no other diagnoses for the same safety event of interest in the risk interval and clean window, then the safety event of interest will be assigned to the post-vaccination control interval - The risk intervals for outcome evaluation for the active comparators who received seasonal influenza vaccination will be the same as for the individuals who received Pfizer-BioNTech COVID-19 vaccine. - However, it is possible that some safety events of interest do not have a precise time interval from which to evaluate risk, for example if biological plausibility is unknown or the diagnostic time window is more delayed than anticipated.
 In these cases, misspecification of the risk (and control) intervals could result in misclassification and introduce bias, often toward the null.
 For instance, the assumption of a longer risk interval than is true may result in "washing out" the signal, and an erroneously short risk interval may similarly result in underestimation of effect when using post-vaccination time intervals for self-control.
 To address this, sensitivity analyses may be conducted with varying risk intervals (longer as well as shorter) in order to increase the likelihood that the safety risk is detected accurately.
 Additionally, if further refinement and evaluation is necessary, temporal scan statistics may be used to empirically identify the at-risk time interval by evaluating clusters of safety events of interest.
 This will be further described in the SAP.